Cruesn/AudioVis/README.md

 on line 48: generate_bands(0, 6400, 20),
 the last value is the number of bands displayed in the terminal!

-on line 75 is "time.sleep(0.05)" set the value as needed!
+on line 75 is "time.sleep(0.05)" set the "refresh time" value as needed!

 ---